Participate in programming for transfer students

 UNH offers special programs for transfer students.
-Our welcome week activities are great because they allow you to meet others who are in a situation similar to your own.
+Our Welcome Week activities during the Fall semester are great because they allow you to meet others who are in a situation similar to your own.
 It may be especially easy to bond with those who, like you, have moved on from another school

 It's important to see an academic adviser upon arriving at UNH.
 Being a transfer student means dealing with some unique academic circumstances.
 Perhaps you want to file a petition so that credits you've earned at another school can count at your new institution.
 Maybe you're not fully aware of general education requirements.
 Whatever the situation, an adviser can help.